What is a Resonator Guitar?

 The Anatomy of a Resonator Guitar

-By closely examining the structure of a resonator guitar, we can comprehend what differentiates it from other acoustic guitars.
-Central to the instrument is the resonator cone, tasked with enhancing the sound and imparting its unique auditory qualities.
+By closely examining the structure of a resonator guitar, we can see what differentiates it from other acoustic guitars.
+Central to the instrument is the resonator cone which greatly enhances the sound.

 The Resonator Cone